noi-techpark/odh-docs/source/domains.rst

 There are currently two different authentication methods available:

-* The :strong:`Basic Authentication`, defined in :rfc:`7617`, requires
+* The :strong:`Token-based Authentication`, defined in :rfc:`6750`,
-  that anyone who wants to access resources supply a valid username and password.
-Basic authentication is used for the datasets in the tourism domain,
+  requires that anyone who wants to access resources supply a valid username and password and becomes a Bearer Token that must be used to access the data.
+After the token expires, a new one must be obtained.
+This type of authentication is used for the datasets in the tourism domain.

 * The :strong:`OAuth2 Authentication` follows the :rfc:`6749` and is
   used for all the datasets in the mobility domain.

 The OAuth2 authentication mechanism  Authentication tokens are based on :term:`JSON Web Token (JWT) <JSON Web Token>` as defined in